SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The festival renewed interest in them and the effort began to get the F line back above ground.

 Several of them now call San Francisco home today.
-Even though there is just two lines, you will find a variety of these vintage vehicles cruising up and down the F line.
+Even though there is just one line, you will find a variety of these vintage vehicles cruising up and down the F line.

 They are an important part of the overall SF public transportation system.
 I recommend riding one while you are here.